Logo Design Theory

 A Branding Book Like No Other

-• Adhering to the Core Principles is why some corporate identities have been used for decades, even more than half a century, and still look contemporary, while others look dated and tired in only a few years.
+• Adhering to the Core Principles is why some corporate identities have been used for decades, even more than half a century, and still look fresh, while others look dated and tired in only a few years.

 • The Core Principles of corporate identity design don’t change, they transcend fad and fashion.

 • Learn that there are only four different kinds of concepts for corporate identity, and how that can help you generate more and better identity concepts.

 • Avoid the Seven Deadly Sins of Logo Design.